The Parathyroid Glands

 Stimulates cells in the kidney to transforms weaker forms of vitamin D into the form that is strongest at absorbing calcium from the intestines

 Treatment Neck Surgery’s Scarless Alternative

-More than a year after her initial sore throat, Gwen met with head and neck surgeon Jonathon Russell, at Johns Hopkins to discuss a thyroidectomy.
+More than a year after her initial sore throat, Gwen met with head and neck surgeon Jonathon Russell at Johns Hopkins to discuss a thyroidectomy.
 When she explained her symptoms, such as low bone density, fatigue and kidney stones, Russell ordered additional tests.
-“Her symptoms were not consistent with that I would have expected,” he recalls.
+“Her symptoms were not consistent with what I would have expected,” he recalls.
 The test revealed abnormally high calcium, vitamin D and parathyroid hormone levels in her blood.

 Russell formally diagnosed Gwen with hyperparathyroidism caused by a parathyroid nodule.